-Note 4 Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty
+Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty

 The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
-However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
+However, balances cannot be determined with certainty, and actual results could be materially different if the assumptions and estimates were to change.